lightward/mechanic-tasks/docs/auto-tag-products-with-incoming-inventory/README.md

 Tags: Auto-Tag, Bulk, Inventory, Products, Transfer

 Keep track of which products in your shop have incoming inventory with this task!
-Running when inventory levels are updated, this task will tag the product with the tag of your choice if _any_ of that product's variants at _any_ of your locations has an incoming transfer.
-Conversely, the tag will be removed when there are no pending transfers.
+Running when inventory levels are updated, this task will tag the product with the tag of your choice if _any_ of that product's variants at _any_ of your locations has an incoming transfer or purchase order.
+Conversely, the tag will be removed when there are no in transit transfers or ordered purchase orders.

 * View in the task library: [tasks.mechanic.dev/auto-tag-products-with-incoming-inventory](https://tasks.mechanic.dev/auto-tag-products-with-incoming-inventory)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-products-with-incoming-inventory.json)